March 10, 2021

 | Read More: A Guide on Geotechnical Instruments: Types, & Application |

-The figure above shows structural crack monitoring over a period of one year using Encardio Rite Model EDJ-40V crack meter.
-The structural health monitoring example shows the crack opening in blue and variation in temperature in red.
+The figure above shows structural crack monitoring over one year using the Encardio Rite Model EDJ-40V crack meter.
+The structural health monitoring example shows the crack opening in blue and the variation in temperature in red.
 The initial opening of the crack gauge was set at 5.12 mm.

 The two horizontal red lines at the top and bottom are the alarm limits set at ± 0.1 deg.
 The red line gives the temperature variation during this period.

-Automatic monitoring of Northing, Easting and Elevation using a robotic total station and a prism target on a bridge pier for a period of around two months.
+Automatic monitoring of Northing, Easting, and Elevation using a robotic total station and a prism target on a bridge pier for around two months.
 This is the end of Shm of bridges.
 Let’s now take a look at tunnels.

 WDMS – Web-based Data Monitoring Solution

-Web-based data monitoring solution for any type of tunnel construction such as NATM, TBM tunnelling, cut & cover, micro-TBM/pipe jacking, etc. essentially comprises of the following structural health monitoring sensors:
+Web-based data monitoring solution for any type of tunnel construction such as NATM, TBM tunneling, cut & cover, micro-TBM/pipe jacking, etc. essentially comprises the following structural health monitoring sensors: